 Panel member Grunt commented that Alameda is not on the path to anywhere.
 You only come here if something brings you here.
 It is pretty unique, cut off from the rest of the world and you know that you are in a different place.
 It has been incredible to watch Alameda blossom over the past twenty years.
 It is like a shrub or tree: cut the dead branches and it comes back stronger.
 We need to look for the dead branches and trim them to allow new things to happen.
 We can be selective.
-We don't need to become Pleasanton.
 We have a hugely diverse community and lot going for ourselves.